 What You Need to Know About Water-Resistant Laminate Floors in Bathrooms

 When buying laminate floors for your bathroom, you need to thoroughly read over the product descriptions to make sure your choice is truly water-resistant.

-For your bathroom, you’ll want to purchase laminate with a high density fiberboard (HDF) core, because this core contains water resistant materials like wax.
-Water-resistant laminate with an HDF core can avoid soaking up standing water for a short time before it finally absorbs.
+For your bathroom, you’ll want to purchase laminate with a medium-density fiberboard (MDF) core, because this core contains water resistant materials like wax.
+Water-resistant laminate with an MDF core can avoid soaking up standing water for a short time before it finally absorbs.